Access to Work is a Government scheme that funds any necessary adjustments in the workplace to make it accessible for disabled employees.

 Never assume – always ask the deaf person which would be the most suitable option for them.

-Click here to read one of our articles that talks about How to Interview a deaf person – https://terptree.co.uk/service-providers/how-to-interview-a-deaf-person/
+Click here to read one of our articles that talks about How to Interview a deaf person – How to interview a deaf person

 Day to Day work

 What you learn at work is often done so incidentally.
-When you are responding to email and you overhear a conversation and those proverbial ‘water cooler’ chats.
+When you are responding to an email, and you overhear a conversation and those proverbial ‘water cooler’ chats.

-A deaf person misses a lot of these ad hoc conversations that lead to greater learning about the business, projects that are being worked on, and even office politics.
+A deaf person misses many of these ad hoc conversations that lead to more significant learning about the business, projects being worked on, and even office politics.

 This is where Communication Professionals come into play.

-Here is an article discussing what it is like for a deaf employee working from home. https://terptree.co.uk/service-providers/what-is-it-like-for-a-deaf-employee-working-from-home/
+Here is an article discussing what it is like for a deaf employee working from home.
+Deaf employee working from home

-There is an active community-led working group called DeafATW – https://www.deafatw.com/ – which was set up to help deaf people complain to the Government and better campaign about Access to Work.
+There is an active community-led working group called DeafATW – Deaf AtW – set up to help deaf people complain to the Government and better campaign about Access to Work.

-DeafATW is also now a part of two groups working to help Access to Work improve; The ATW Stakeholder Forum, and ATW Easements Working Group.
+DeafATW is also now a part of two groups working to help Access to Work improve: The ATW Stakeholder Forum and the ATW Easements Working Group.

 Click here to apply for Access to Work.